bjhaj/ZoomRTMS-Polygot/README.md

-# Zoom Apps JavaScript Sample
+# Real-Time Subtitling Zoom App

-This Zoom App Sample uses Node.js + Express to build a simple Hello World Zoom App with Real-Time Media Streaming (RTMS) capabilities.
+This Zoom App uses Node.js + Express to build a real-time subtitling application powered by Zoom's Real-Time Media Streaming (RTMS) capabilities.
+The app captures audio from Zoom meetings, transcribes it, and displays subtitles in real-time.

 ## Prerequisites